 3. Dairy Products

-Milk and other products such as milk cheese yogurt and butter are halal unless they contain non-halal materials such as gelatin or enzymes in their manufacture.
+Milk and other products such as milk cheese, yogurt, and butter are halal unless they contain non-halal materials such as gelatin or enzymes in their manufacture.

 4. Grains and Cereals